The truth behind ‘woke’ Oscar speeches

 “When Charlie Sheen went on Good Morning America to talk about HIV, we showed the hour that he was on-air was the most Googled ever for HIV-related information,” Prof Leas said.
 “Later, a pharmaceutical company for over-the-counter HIV testing kits reached out, and they also showed that sales for their product went up [at that time].”

-DiCaprio may put in an appearance at this year’s pared-down Oscars, as one of the A-List ensemble cast of the movie Don’t Look Up – a thinly-veiled climate change allegory which has smashed streaming records on Netflix.
-The film has been nominated for four awards including Best Picture.
+DiCaprio’s latest film Don’t Look Up – a thinly-veiled climate change allegory which has smashed streaming records on Netflix - failed to win any of the four awards it was nominated for at Sunday’s Oscars.

-If the film wins, it’s hard to imagine that its stars, or highly vocal director Adam McKay, will stay quiet on climate change.

-Even so, just five years on, it’s debatable whether a plea like DiCaprio’s would still pierce through, given the steady bombardment of climate disasters now visible to millions.
+Regardless, it’s debatable whether a plea like DiCaprio’s would still pierce through five years on, given the steady bombardment of climate disasters now visible to millions.

 Register for free to continue reading